Goal Setting

 - Create a story, imagine what is happening around you.
 The more you engage the senses, the stronger the neural pathways and connections will be

 Images trigger emotion faster than words.
 Emotion strengthens memory and commitment.
 Seeing your desired future makes the effort feel meaningful.
-This helps you stay motivated during setbacks
+This helps you stay motivated during setbacks.
+Wishing you success in all your dreams, goals, and desires for 2026

 Where focus goes, energy flows!